Adama Barrow: Ethnic identity and views on tribalism

 Barrow has been reported to be a member of the Mandingo ethnic group, which is the largest ethnic group in the Gambia (the second largest being the Fula).
 He has also been reported to be Fula, based on his mother's ethnicity, mostly identified with Fulas in social and cultural terms.
-Barrow himself declared in a meeting at state House that he is a Mandinka.
+Barrow himself declared in a meeting at state House that he is a Fula.
 He grew up speaking the Fula language in a village and district that are primarily Fula, and both of his wives are Fula.

 When asked about the topic and his views on what he envisions for the Gambia, he said he has mixed ethnic background and that he is not a tribalist:

 Personal life

 Barrow is a Muslim and says that his faith guides his life and politics.
 He practices polygamy and has two wives, first wife Fatoumatta Bah, whom he married in 1997, and second wife, Sarjo Mballow.
 Upon taking office in 2017, he designated his first wife, Fatoumatta Bah-Barrow, as First Lady of the Gambia.
 Both wives are from the Fula ethnic group.
 With his wives, he has four living children.
 Habibu Barrow, his eight-year-old son, died after being bitten by a dog on 15 January 2017.
 Barrow could not attend his son's funeral because, following ECOWAS recommendations, he was in Senegal where he had escaped the post-electoral trouble.

 He is a fan of the English football club Arsenal.
 His support for the team started in the early 2000s when he was residing in the United Kingdom.